A woman carries a plate to a traditional Indigenous dwelling.

 National Aboriginal Veterans Monument

-Pay your respects at this monument in Confederation Park commemorating the contributions and sacrifices of all Indigenous Peoples in war and peacekeeping operations dating back to World War I.
+Pay your respects at this monument in Confederation Park, which commemorates the contributions and sacrifices of all Indigenous Peoples in war and peacekeeping operations dating back to World War I.

 Looking for Ontario travel advice?